-There are things you can to do to attempt to stave off cystitis in the first place, like wiping from front to back, drinking plenty of water, urinating after sex (to clear bacteria from the urethra), drinking cranberry juice, or taking cranberry supplements.
+There are things you can to do to attempt to stave off cystitis in the first place, like wiping from front to back, drinking plenty of water, urinating after sex (to clear bacteria from the urethra), taking cranberry products, or D-mannose supplements.
 But, often despite your best efforts, cystitis can return, and this is when it’s good to have treatment to hand.
-You can order an advance supply of trimethoprim to treat cystitis here on our website, following an online consultation assessed by a doctor to rule out any contraindications.
+You can order an advance supply of trimethoprim or nitrofurantoin to treat cystitis here on our website, following an online consultation assessed by a doctor to rule out any contraindications.
 This service is only for women who have recurrent cystitis and who recognise their symptoms.

-Trimethoprim is a short 3-day course of antibiotics and is an effective treatment for cystitis, and can reduce re-occurring infection.
+Trimethoprim and nitrofurantoin are effective antibiotics for first line treatment of cystitis and a short 3-day course of antibiotics is recommended and can reduce re-occurring infection.
 Antibiotics should be taken only when needed.
 If in doubt, consult a doctor face-to-face.